Kedar-Khedkar/Assignments-DS/Readme.md

 <br>

 In summary, RMI allows Java programs to communicate and interact with remote objects as if they were local objects.
 It simplifies distributed computing by providing a transparent way to invoke methods on objects located in different Java Virtual Machines.
+In the context of Remote Method Invocation (RMI) in Java, stub and skeleton are two important components used for communication between a client and a remote server object.

+- Stub:
+A stub is a client-side proxy object that represents the remote object.
+It resides on the client-side and acts as a local representative of the remote object.
+When a client invokes a method on the stub, the stub is responsible for handling the communication details, such as making the remote method call, marshaling the parameters, and sending them to the server-side.
+The result returned by the server is then unmarshaled and returned to the client.
+The stub provides a convenient way for the client to interact with the remote object without having to deal with the low-level network communication details.

+- Skeleton:
+A skeleton is a server-side object that resides on the server and acts as an intermediary between the client and the actual remote object.
+When the server receives a remote method call from the client, the skeleton receives the request and extracts the necessary information, such as the method name and parameters.
+The skeleton then dispatches the request to the appropriate remote object by invoking the corresponding method.
+Once the method is executed, the result is returned to the skeleton, which marshals it and sends it back to the client.

+In summary, the stub and skeleton work together to enable communication between the client and the server in RMI.
+The stub handles the communication on the client-side, while the skeleton manages the server-side communication and delegates the actual method invocation to the remote object.
 # MPI
 MPI stands for Message Passing Interface, and it's a widely used programming model for developing parallel applications that run on multiple processors or computers.